50+ Recipes That Start With a Bag of Rice

 Shrimp Korma and Basmati Rice

 Whip up this spicy and flavorful Indian shrimp korma in just 30 minutes.
-Top the dish with a spoonful of thick, tangy Greek-style yogurt to counter the heat.
-And did we mention it's only 300 calories?
+Spoon the shrimp mixture over hot basmati rice and top the dish with a spoonful of thick, tangy Greek-style yogurt to counter the heat.

 Easy Chicken Biryani